 From the 19th century onwards, massage had dubious connotations, because brothels were euphemistically described as massage parlours.
-In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 ‘Massage parlour’ remained synonymous with brothel in the 2000s.
+In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 ‘Massage parlour’ remained synonymous with brothel in the 21st century.

 Massage is the manipulation of soft tissue by hand.
 People typically visit massage therapists for relaxation purposes, but also for specific ailments like muscle aches and strains.

 Therapeutic massage emerged in the late 19th century.
 Official training courses started at hospitals in Auckland and Dunedin in 1913.
 Trained therapists treated wounded soldiers during the First World War, and children suffering from polio.